NDA raises alarm over admission scam – The Sun Nigeria

 Sola Ojo, Kaduna

-The Nigerian Defence Academy (NDA) on Saturday raised the alarm over an admission scam by fraudsters.
+The Nigerian Defence Academy (NDA) yesterday raised the alarm over admission scam by unscrupulous fraudsters.

-The military academy warned admission seekers, especially applicants of 72 Regular Course, of the existence of fraudulent syndicate purportedly claiming to be admission officers of the Academy.
+The Academy warned admission seekers, especially applicants of 72 Regular Course of the existence of fraudulent syndicate purportedly claiming to be admission officers of the Academy.

-The Academy’s spokesman, Major Abubakar Abdullahi, in a statement in Kaduna on Saturday, said that the criminals go as far as printing various fake admission letters to candidates requesting for a payment with a view to gaining admission into the Academy.
+The Academy Public Relations Officer, Major Abubakar Abdullahi, in a statement in Kaduna on Saturday, alerted that the criminals go as far as printing various fake admission letters to candidates requesting for payment with a view to gaining admission into the Academy.

-Major Abdullahi strongly advised the public to disregard such letters saying, “such letters were not initiated by the NDA, hence, the public should note that selection into NDA is by merit.
+Major Abdullahi strongly advised the public to disregard such letters saying they “were not initiated by the NDA, hence, the public should note that selection into NDA is by merit.

 Leave a Reply